vashshawn/CorgicoinV2/README.md

 ==================================

 ### What is Corgicoin?
 Corgicoin ( Peer-to-Peer Coin ) is the first [cryptocurrency](https://en.wikipedia.org/wiki/Cryptocurrency) design introducing proof-of-stake consensus as a security model, with a combined [proof-of-stake](https://en.wikipedia.org/wiki/Proof-of-stake)/[proof-of-work](https://en.wikipedia.org/wiki/Proof-of-work_system) minting system.
-VADE is based on [Bitcoin](https://bitcoin.org), while introducing many important innovations to cryptocurrency field including new security model, energy efficiency, better minting model and more adaptive response to rapid change in network computation power.
+Corgicoin is based on [Bitcoin](https://bitcoin.org), while introducing many important innovations to cryptocurrency field including new security model, energy efficiency, better minting model and more adaptive response to rapid change in network computation power.

 ### VADE Resources
 * Client and Source: